JunkyByte/final_hpc_and_cloud/HPC/exercise1/notes.md

 ```

 (Took inspiration by [orfeo intel benchmark](https://orfeo-doc.areasciencepark.it/examples/MPI-communication/#more-on-node-mapping))
-I tried to reduce the latency by binding on the same numa region (the 96-111 cores) also choosing the closest one to the infiniband card.
-I did not obtain better results (with large messages I got worse results).
-Still running the latency test they have a lower latency.
-I guess that during a broadcast operation other factors influence the latency, especially with a large number of processors.
+I tried to reduce the latency by binding on the same numa region also choosing the closest one to the infiniband card (the 96-111 cores).
+The latency between 2 processors is lower but as soon as the message size becomes more consistent it obviously does not make much of a difference.
+Testing this with a larger amount of processors increases the latency, even with small message sizes.
+I guess that during a broadcast operation other factors influence the latency, especially with a large number of processors and distributing the processors in a more even manner among the nodes reduces overall latency.
+The algorithm used by the broadcast operation can influence this as well.

 Notice that with 2 processors the latency (reported for small message sizes) is lower when binding to these cores